sphinx-doc/sphinx/Doc-26/library/fileinput.rst

 the list of filenames is noticeable at all is when the last file opened is empty.

-It is possible that the last line of a file does not end in a newline character;
+Lines are returned with any newlines intact, which means that the last line in a file may not have one.
-lines are returned including the trailing newline when it is present.

-You can control how files are opened by providing an opening hook via the *openhook* parameter to :func:`input` or :class:`FileInput()`.
+You can control how files are opened by providing an opening hook via the *openhook* parameter to :func:`fileinput.input` or :class:`FileInput()`.
 The hook must be a function that takes two arguments, *filename* and *mode*, and returns an accordingly opened file-like object.
 Two useful hooks are already provided by this module.

 The following function is the primary interface of this module: